ietf-teep/architecture/draft-ietf-teep-architecture.md

 the files can be encrypted end-to-end between a Trusted Component Signer and a TEE.
 However, there must be some means of provisioning the decryption key into the TEE and/or some means of the Trusted Component Signer securely learning a public key of the TEE that it can use to encrypt.
+The Trusted Component Signer cannot necessarily even trust the TAM to report the correct public key of a TEE for use with encryption, since the TAM might instead provide the public key of a TEE that it controls.

-One way to do this is for the Trusted Component Signer to run its own TAM so that it can distribute the decryption key via the TEEP protocol, and the key file can be a dependency in the manifest of the encrypted TA.
+One way to solve this is for the Trusted Component Signer to run its own TAM that is only used to distribute the decryption key via the TEEP protocol, and the key file can be a dependency in the manifest of the encrypted TA.
 Thus, the TEEP Agent would look at the Trusted Component manifest, determine there is a dependency with a TAM URI of the